andrewferrier/textobj-diagnostic.nvim/README.md

 })
 ```

-Then, you can map your own.
+Then, you can map your own. (**IMPORTANT NOTE**: For now, this has to be done as Lua embedded in VimL.
+[I'm investigating
+why](https://github.com/andrewferrier/textobj-diagnostic.nvim/issues/4)).
 For example, to create a keymapping for the
 diagnostic item under the cursor (or the next one) of `id`:

 ```lua